kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 profile will not add additional enforcement over baseline (for Windows).

-Windows support will be reevaluated prior to this policy feature going to beta, or if/when Kubernetes adds support to definitively destinguish between Windows and Linux workloads.
+Windows support will be reevaluated prior to this policy feature going to beta, or if/when Kubernetes adds support to definitively distinguish between Windows and Linux workloads.
 See [Windows restricted profile support](#windows-restricted-profile-support) for more details.

 ### Flexible Extension Support